-The Chairman informed the members in attendance that the Audit Committee proposed and recommended the re-appointment of Deloitte at the 11 April 2023 Audit Committee Meeting for the ensuing year.
-No questions nor concerns were raised and therefore the proposal to re-appoint Deloitte for the ensuing year was adopted.
+The Chairman informed the members in attendance that the Audit Committee proposed and recommended the re-appointment of Deloitte for the ensuing year.
+No questions nor concerns were raised and the adoption of the re-appoint of Deloitte was proposed by Mr. C van Wyk and seconded by Mr. W Heard, for the ensuing year.